DanWehr/recompyle/README.md

 Only the `time_limit` parameter is required, but there are other optional parameters.
 The full set includes:

 - `time_limit` (float): Threshold that determines which callback run after decorated function runs.
-- `below_callback` (Callable): Called when execution time is under the time limit.
+- `below_callback` (Callable | None): Called when execution time is under the time limit.
-- `above_callback` (Callable): Called when execution time is equal to or over the time limit.
+- `above_callback` (Callable | None): Called when execution time is equal to or over the time limit.

-A custom callback must have the following parameters:
+A custom callback used in place of the default `below_callback` or `above_callback` would have the following form:

-- `total` (float): The total execution time of the function.
-- `limit` (float): The time limit configured for the function.
-- `times` (dict): A dictionary of all calls recorded and their execution times.
-Keys are the call names (`str`), while the value is a list of each execution time in the order the calls occurred (`list[float]`).
-- `func` (Callable): The function the call was within.
-This is the function after modification by the shallow_call_profiler for call timing.

 # Background